bhargavpshah98/Population-Analysis/README.md

 ## Features

-- Fetches population data from an API
+- Fetches population data from an API concurrently
-- Stores data in an SQLite database
+- Stores data in an SQLite database in asynchronous manner
-- Performs analysis on population data
+- Performs analysis on population data with user input

 ## Getting Started